jessicafan3ck/LIM/Synthetic/Synthetic_Pipeline.md

 ---

-# assumptions & edge cases
+# Assumptions & Edge Cases

 * **Coordinates**: If any of the x (or y) inputs in a carry have absolute values ≤ 1.2, treat as normalized and scale by (105, 68).
 Otherwise, assume meters.
 This allows mixing normalized and metric feeds.
 * **Timing**: If `event_end_time_in_ms` missing, we fall back to `match_run_time_in_ms`, then `match_time_in_ms`.
 If all missing, event contributes no recovery but still emits a row with current state.